ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 Due to the differences between browsers and operating systems it is not always possible to reach a perfect match between content in the editor and PDF.
 However, thanks to flexible configuration, adjusting couple of configuration options can make the difference hardly noticeable.

-Make the editor width correspond with the chosen paper format for output file - e.g. for the `A4` format (which is used by the export service [by default](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Page-format)) the editor width should be equal to `840px`.
+Make the editor width correspond with the chosen paper format for output file - e.g. for the `A4` format (which is used by the PDF service [by default](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Page-format)) the editor width should be equal to `840px`.
 Then mind the margins - if they are changed for the PDF using [custom config](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Margins), also update them for editor itself providing additional styling via {@linkapi CKEDITOR.addCss `CKEDITOR.addCss()`} method.
 To take things a step further you may also experiment with {@link guide/dev/example_setups/README#document-editor Document Editor setup}.

 ### Setting dynamic file name